usnistgov/esc-antenna-cover/README.md

 ## Geometric Circle-cover

-Minimum circle cover from a set of center points covering a set of lines.
+Minimum circle cover from a set of center points covering a set of lines , a set of points or an enclosed area.

 This package consists of three circle cover algorithms: